vaiarrm/Web/README.md

 # Web
-This folder has a list of projects which I made while learning Web technologies
+This folder has a list of projects which I made while learning Web technologies\n
-Project1: SimpleQuizProjext
+Project1: SimpleQuizProjext\n
   a.
-HTML5
+HTML5\n
   b.
-CSS
+CSS\n
   c.
-JavaScript
+JavaScript\n
-Project2:
+Project2:\n